 3 Receiver spurious emissions (conducted)

-3.1 Spurious emissions for equipment operating in the band 2 500-2 690 MHz
+3.1 Spurious emissions for TDD equipment operating in the band 2 500-2 690 MHz (BCG 3.A)

 Table 22 specifies the spurious emissions for TDD Mobile Stations with 10 and 5 MHz channel bandwidths.
 The power of any narrow-band spurious emission should not exceed the maximum level specified in Table 22.